microsoft/nnfusion/artifacts/README.md

 ## 3. Data and Kernel Preparation
-* Download the input data and model weights from TODO, unzip them and put them under the nnfusion/artifacts directory.
+* Download the input data and model weights from [zenodo](https://doi.org/10.5281/zenodo.7856472), unzip them and put them under the nnfusion/artifacts directory.
 The tree structure should be like:
     **For AE Reviewers**: This step has been done on the provided nodes.
     ```
     nnfusion